-E. Union de congolais pour la défense de la démocratie - UCDD governor of South Kivu during RPF control over the Kivus and a longstanding secessionist.21 According to Congolese intelligence sources and detained political leaders, Chiribanya has been living under the protection of the Rwandan government since he fled from Bukavu in 2003.
-The same sources indicated that while in Gisenvi flight from following his Goma, Makenga met with Chiribanya to plan
+41. The Union de congolais pour la défense de la démocratie (UCDD) was established in the wake of the creation of M23 in order to compensate for Makenga's departure from South Kivu.
+The head of the UCDD, Xavier Chiribanya, is the former governor of South Kivu during RPF control over the Kivus and a long-standing secessionist.
+According to Congolese intelligence sources and detained political leaders, Chiribanya has been living under the protection of the Rwandan Government since he fled from Bukavu in 2003.
+The same sources indicated that while in Gisenyi following his flight from Goma, Makenga met with Chiribanya to